Cox Laboratory of Integrative Evolutionary Biology

 Adam Rosso, GSU M.S.
 Student Email

 Adam is interested in physiology, ecology, evolution, and genomics.
 He joined the lab from the University of California-Merced, where he studied the ecology and evolution of lizards on Greek islands.
 For his thesis, he studied the plasticity of gene expression and physiology in response to a changing climate.
-Adam graduated from Georgia Southern University in the Spring of 2020.
+Adam graduated from Georgia Southern University in the Spring of 2020, and is currently beginning a PhD program at the University of Texas-Arlington.

 Picture